Bali Jatra: Cuttack

 In Cuttack, Bali Jatra is celebrated annually as a large open fair near the Barabati Fort area.
 There are several attractions for children like toy stalls, giant wheels, different games, maut ka kuan (literally well of death) and food stalls selling Odia delicacies (Cuttack Dahibara Aludum, Thunka puri, Kulfi, Gupchup, Mathura Cake, Banarasi Paan etc.) from different parts of the state, and other vendors selling toys, curiosities, and other gifts.
 Bali Jatra also witnesses a lot of cultural programs.
 Every year millions of people from all around the world visit Bali Jatra to experience it.

+Bali Jatra 2022

+Like most carnivals, Bali Jatra was also affected by the pandemic.
+Due to COVID-19 Bali Jatra was canceled in the year 2020 and 2021.

+However, it came back in bigger and grander avatar in 2022.
+Under the leadership of new CMC Mayor Subhash Singh, District Collector Bhabani Shankar Chaini and Commissioner Pawan Kalyan, Balijatra was extended to 100 Acres and included additional attractions like water sports in Mahanadi river, Laser show, Cuttack-in-Cuttack (a model of most popular attractions in Cuttack) etc.

+There were two stages, one Baishnab Pani Manch for organizing traditional cultural programme and another for holding modern cultural events catering to the young crowd.
+In addition to it a special pavilion was set up for holding discussion on different themes regarding the cultural heritage of Odisha.
+It also featured World’s biggest sand and diya installation art on Boita by Sudarsan Pattnaik.

+Prime Minister Narendra Modi also mentioned the grandeur of Bali Jatra in his G20 speech in Bali.

+Mention in Guinness Book of World Records

+In 2022, Bali Jatra etched its name in the Guinness Book of World Records at an event organised by the Cuttack Municipal Corporation under the leadership of Cuttack Mayor Subhash Singh and Commissioner Pawan Kalyan.

+More than 2100 students of 22 schools made over 22,000 paper boats in 35 minutes, creating the world record.

 Other Bali Jatras

 Apart from the major Bali Jatra held at Cuttack, other Bali Jatras are also held across the state.
 Some notable ones held are Kalinga Bali Jatra held at Paradeep, Chelitola Bali Jatra at Tirtol.
 The prominent Bali Jatra after Cuttack is the Kalinga Bali Jatra held at Paradeep since 1992.
 It was inaugurated by the then Chief Minister Biju Patnaik by flagging off the naval yacht INSV Samudra, which reached the port Benoa Harbour, Denpasar in Bali in 1993.
 The Kalinga Bali Jatra was an effort to recreate and revive the legacy of the historical and cultural links of the two regions which was connected by maritime trade.